Welcome Coaches to the Wonderful World which is

 Coaches are to take their team to the Spontaneous holding room designated on their schedule 15 minutes before the posted time.
 The team and coach will wait quietly in this room until it is their time to be called.

 There is not an audience allowed in the Spontaneous competition.
-The team will be escorted to their Spontaneous Competition room and compete by themselves for the judges. when they are done with Spont, they will be escorted back to the Spont holding room to meet their coach.
+The team will be escorted to their Spontaneous Competition room and compete by themselves for the judges.
+When they are done with Spont, they will be escorted back to the Spont holding room to meet their coach.

 CONCERNING YOUR SCORES

 Approximately 1 hour after your competition time you will be able to pick up your scores from your Head Judge while the judging team is in between performances.
 In most cases, there will be a poster board on the wall near the judges where they update which teams scores are ready to be picked up.
 Your Head Judge will review the scores with you.
 You will have a half hour you pick up scores to review and return to the judge for follow up questions.
-Only Long Term scores will be shared, not Style or Spontaneous.

 BE AN EXEMPLARY OMER!